 Never Say 'Diet'

-The Major League Eating speed-eating record for whole turkeys is 9.35 pounds in 10 minutes, held by Joey Chestnut, who gobblered it down.
+The Major League Eating speed-eating record for watermelon is 13.22 pounds in 15 minutes, held by Jim Reeves, who wasn't even top-seeded at the 2005 event.

 Best Medicine